Violence Prevention and Public Health CE

 3) Follow the instructions to view recordings and take the post-test.
-(Passing grade 80%)
+(Passing grade is 80 percent)

-After registering and paying the access fee, you can log on as many times as you choose until December 31, 2014.
+After registering and paying the access fee, you can log on as many times as you choose until Dec.
+31, 2014.
 CME, CNE, CHES, and CPH credits are available for each session you successfully complete.
-A maximum of 3 credit hours are available for this activity.
+A maximum of three credit hours are available for this activity.

 To receive credit, the participant must listen to each session and view the accompanying slides.
 After viewing each session, the participant will be asked to complete a series of post-test questions pertaining to the presentation topic.
 The participant must receive a score of 80 percent or higher on the test in order to qualify for credit.
 Upon successful completion of the test, and submission of the session evaluation, the participant will be able to print a certificate for credit earned for the session.
 The participant may take the post-test as many times as necessary to earn a passing score and they may listen to one or all of the sessions, take the exam and evaluate the session to receive up to a maximum of three credits.